LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 Record · Long campaigns

 Ask how long a tabletop campaign can run and there is a famous answer: some groups have kept a single campaign alive for decades.
-Ask the same question about AI RPGs and until recently there was no answer at all, because nobody published one.
-This page is the documented answer: a single campaign, run to turn 5,011 on Creation OS, verified at the end, sealed on 2026-06-26, with the complete turn-by-turn ledger online for anyone to read.
+AI services do not share an authoritative campaign-length registry.
+This page documents one Creation OS run to turn 5,011, sealed on 2026-06-26, with an event artifact available to inspect.

 The short answer